Untitled

 1. Discuss the nature of ceramic materials, their history, and their uses in different cultures.

-2. Apply visual considerations such as form, texture, and color to the design of utilitarian and non-utilitarian ceramic forms.
+2. Incorporate visual considerations such as form, texture, and color to the design of utilitarian and non-utilitarian ceramic forms.

 3. Design and construct hand-built ceramic forms using pinch, coil, and slab construction techniques.